 - High expectancy at intervention predicts long-term behavior maintenance

-You’re not waiting for motivation, you’re channeling it toward lasting transformation.
+Instead of waiting for motivation, structured support can help channel it toward lasting transformation.

 Why Interventions Change Extrinsic but Not Intrinsic Drive

-When you arrange an intervention, you’re primarily activating extrinsic motivators, external pressure, consequences, and family expectations that can prompt immediate behavioral change.
+When an intervention is arranged, it primarily activates extrinsic motivators, external pressure, consequences, and family expectations that can prompt immediate behavioral change.
 Research shows these external forces effectively initiate treatment engagement, but they don’t automatically transform into the internal satisfaction and personal meaning that sustain long-term recovery.
-Understanding this distinction helps you set realistic expectations: the intervention opens the door, while intrinsic motivation develops through the recovery process itself.
+Understanding this distinction helps set realistic expectations: the intervention opens the door, while intrinsic motivation develops through the recovery process itself.
 This aligns with findings that behavior usually fades when the prize disappears, making it essential to cultivate internal buy-in alongside external accountability.
 True intrinsic motivation emerges when individuals find inherent enjoyment in the activity of recovery rather than simply responding to outside demands.

 External Rewards Drive Change

 Although external rewards can jumpstart behavioral change, they work differently than the internal drive most families hope to see in their loved one.
-When you offer immediate incentives, you’ll likely see quick results, your loved one may complete tasks faster and show measurable progress.
+When immediate incentives are offered, quick results may follow, tasks may be completed faster and measurable progress may appear.
 However, these gains require ongoing reinforcement to maintain.

 Research shows immediate rewards boost reported motivation considerably, but there’s a catch: people often mistake feeling rewarded for feeling genuinely interested.
 This misattribution complicates recovery because external motivation rarely sustains long-term change once incentives disappear.